“Somewhere between Wall Street and Main Street

-It would be impossible to discuss Train Avenue without also examining its past.
-It wasn’t always called Train Avenue.
-It wasn’t even always a road.
-The birth of Train Avenue was founded on the idea by city officials to solve a growing problem in the mid-late 1800s where nearby industry – slaughterhouses, breweries and other manufacturing operations, heavily polluted the stream by dumping their waste into Walworth Run, which connected right into the Cuyahoga River.
-Prior to 1900, it was a stream of water called Walworth Run, which ran right into the Cuyahoga River.
+The birth of Train Avenue was founded by city officials on the idea to solve a growing problem in the mid-late 1800s when nearby industry – slaughterhouses, breweries and other manufacturing operations, heavily polluted a stream of water called Walworth Run by dumping their waste into it, which connected right into the Cuyahoga River.

 Once Walworth Run was buried and turned into part of the city’s sewer system in the early 1900s, the two mile stretch of land was paved and named Train Avenue, where it faced new issues of pollution – becoming the place for illegal dumping and other nefarious acts against human beings, animals and the environment.

 Although the problems on Train Avenue persist and have been mostly unchanged since its birth 120 years ago, there have been several attempts to change the culture that regularly occurs there, sadly to no avail.
 The hope is this documentary project sparks an interest in reinvestment to finally solving over a century of status quo.